-Mumia Abu-Jamal, born in Philadelphia, Pennsylvania April 24, 195 is the political activist, former Lieutenant of Information and journalist for the Philadelphia Black Panther Party.
-Jamal was convicted and sentenced to death in 1982 for the 1981 murder of Philadelphia police officer Daniel Faulkner.
+[dropcap size=small]M[/dropcap]umia Abu-Jamal, born in Philadelphia, Pennsylvania on April 24, 1954 is a political activist, and former Lieutenant of Information and journalist for the Philadelphia Black Panther Party.
+Jamal was convicted and sentenced to death in 1982 for the murder of Philadelphia police officer Daniel Faulkner.
 After numerous appeals, his sentence was commuted in 2001 to life imprisonment without parole.

 Both in print and on the radio, Abu-Jamal repeatedly criticized the Philadelphia police department as well as the administration of Mayor Frank Rizzo, a former police commissioner, for what he alleged was systemic racial bias and police brutality.
 He was especially critical of the police department’s handling of MOVE, a radical black-liberation group based in Philadelphia.
 In the early 1980s Abu-Jamal was the president of the Philadelphia chapter of the Association of Black Journalists, and his news broadcasts and commentaries were heard on numerous radio stations.
 Because of his activism and radical viewpoint, however, Abu-Jamal struggled to make a living in journalism.
 To earn extra money he began working as a night-shift taxi driver.